The Pros and Cons of Door to Door Sales for Pest Control

 Your next step is to recruit a team.
 You can either outsource sales or build an internal team.
 In either case, there are important steps to follow to ensure success:

-Ongoing door-to-door sales training will help your team refine their skills.
+• Provide Ongoing Training: Ongoing door-to-door sales training will help your team refine their skills.
 Provide information and training on any new services or campaigns you may be offering.
+Give door-to-door sales tips for your pest control sales team on topics such as understanding and targeting pain points, ways to handle rejection, building rapport, and following up.

 Keep your script simple, and do not focus on selling.
 Instead, try something like, “Hi, I’m Bill, and I work with ABC Pest Control.
 Summertime is approaching, and I’m talking to people today to learn more about the pest challenges they typically face at this time.
 Would you mind answering a few questions?”